Best Cast Iron Teapot To Make A Great Cuppa

 Best cast iron teapots

-Why settle for a cup of tea brewed in a glass teapot when Japanese teapots look great, fun to use, and will not break on your kitchen tiles.
+Why settle for a cup of tea brewed in a glass teapot when Japanese teapots look great, are fun to use, and will not break on your kitchen tiles?
 But what are the best cast-iron teapots?

-If you decide on a cast iron teapot, it is going to be a hard choice.
-After all, you can choose from a wide selection of colors, from traditional black to bright and cheerful pastels.
+If you decide on a cast iron teapot, it will be a hard choice.
+After all, you can choose from various colors, from traditional black to bright and cheerful pastels.
 But there is a sizable price difference between makers.
 With teapots manufactured in Japan selling at a premium.
 But are these first-rate teapots worth it?

 • Why use a cast iron teapot